 Bath and Body Bars - Peppermint

-This winter, we're re-releasing our PEPPERMINT scented Bath & Body Bars.
+Our PEPPERMINT scented Bath & Body Bars are BACK!!

-For every BAR ordered, we'll donate $0.25 to Women's Voices for the Earth.
+For every Peppermint item orders, we'll donate 3% of the sale to Women's Voices for the Earth.

 If you'd like more than 12 bars, contact us for special orders and pricing.

 These bars are great stocking stuffers, as the peppermint makes even the sweatiest of stockings smell festive and bright.

 Get your bars in gift-ready boxes or package-free.
 Available in single bars, or save with 3-, 6- and 12-packs.

 Full Ingredient List: Vegetable Soap [Sodium Cocoate, Sodium Sunflowerate, Glycerin, Water, Organic Cocos Nucifera (Coconut) Oil, Organic Helianthus Annuus (Sunflower) Seed Oil], Organic Mentha Piperita (Peppermint) Oil

 *peppermint essential oil naturally contains the potential allergens limonene and linalool.

 Our Peppermint Bath & Body Bar uses Coconut and Sunflower Seed Oils as the base vegetable oils for the soap.
 This combination gives us a firm bar that also lathers and cleans without drying your skin.

 Sourced from Century Sun Oil out of Pulaski, WI, sunflower oil is a local alternative to the olive oil we've used for bath and body bars before.